CenturySturgeon/Esp8266WOL/README.md

 The 'staticIp' makes it so your Esp8266 always has the same ip on your network.
 This is specially usefull if you're planning to access the web server over the internet via port-forwarding, although you can also configure this from the router using the SoC's MAC address.
 If you only want to use the web server on your LAN just set the ip to an address currently not used in your network.

-To avoid issues when communicating to the internet, the Esp8266 needs to know your routers default local gateway.
+To avoid issues when communicating to the internet, the Esp8266 needs to know your routers default local gateway and store it in the 'gateway' variable.
 Depending on your OS, you can look for tutorials on how to get it.

+The 'BOT_TOKEN' and 'CHAT_ID' variables store information regarding your telegram bot.
+This is usefull if you're planning to access your SoC's website from outside the LAN since you'll need the public IP from your router.
+This code makes it so that the Esp8266 sends you the public IP upon startup and keeps looking for changes in the public IP every hour (you can change this on the wifi_utils.h file) to re-send it if it changed, all of this via your telegram bot.

 The 'hmacKey' is the key used to generate one-time passwords for 2FA.
 In this repository you can find a python script 'qrCodeMaker.py' that creates your hmacKey hex values and a qr code you can later scan with your prefered authenticator app (Google authenticator, Microsoft authenticator, etc.).
 You can follow the instructions inside the script so you can replace the hex values into the hmacKey inside the 'envVariables.h' file.

+The 'telegramRootCert' and 'ipSiteRootCert' are certificates for the telegram API webiste and the site used to get the public ip from (api.ipify.org is the default, although you can change it on the wifi_utils.h file).
+This certificates are important since the SoC needs to verify the identity of these sites in order to avoid sending (when sending messages to the telegram bot) or receiving (when receiving the public IP) tampered information.

-Finally, the private key and the ssl certificate.
+Finally, the private key 'serverKey' and the ssl certificate 'serverCert'.
+These certificate and private key are used to create a secure connection over HTTPS for the SoC's website.
 To generate them you can use the following commands:

 ```
 openssl genrsa -out key.txt 1024